whider/edx-documentation/en_us/course_authors/source/building_course/credit_courses/in_course_reverification.rst

 #################################

-To use in-course identity reverification, you must enable reverification in your course, and create specific verification checkpoints, and then modify the settings for the components and units that you want to hide behind each checkpoint.
+To use in-course identity reverification, you must enable reverification in your course, create specific verification checkpoints, and then set an assessment to require verification.

 .. contents::
  :local: